chenggroup/ai2-kit/example/supplement/README.md

 * The contents of this directory are intended for workflow reproduction.
 * Raw or original datasets associated with the manuscript will be released separately.
+* If you have questions about these examples, please start a discussion in GitHub Discussions.